martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 I planned on using Ello to host my photos and artwork (or anthing else of appeciative size I could then embed on this site); I already had an account that I never really used, so I thought it made practical sense.
 I also enjoyed the company.

-Anyway, I’m counting up all my blessings and I’m blogging off [to the Fediverse](https://www.fediverse.to)!
+Not to worry; I’m counting up my blessings and I’m blogging off [to the Fediverse](https://www.fediverse.to)!
 So long, [Ello](https://en.m.wikipedia.org/wiki/Ello_(social_network)), and thanks for all the fish (as well as all the other outlandish and crazy crap). 😉

 <hr>